- Site Map

-Ideate BIMLink and Ideate Sticky are both solutions developed by Ideate Software that connect Revit and Excel.
+Ideate BIMLink for Revit and Ideate Sticky for Revit are both solutions developed by Ideate Software that connect Revit and Excel.
 Ideate BIMLink applies the Excel data to the Building Information Model elements while Ideate Sticky links the Excel information into Revit as a table (non-BIM data).

 There are several workflows where Ideate Sticky can be used to represent data that is derived from Ideate BIMLink.
 In these instances the data is extracted from Revit, via Ideate BIMLink, but needs to be summarized or re-formatted within Excel in such a way that it cannot be round-tripped via Ideate BIMLink.
 In these instances, Ideate Sticky can complete the task.
 Below are listed just a few of these workflows, for reference.